Error No Available Server

 If you are using Docker Compose, you won’t see container labels because Compose-based projects typically run multiple containers.

-In this case, you will need to create a new application and deploy it since Coolify automatically adds labels that cannot be overwritten.
+In this case, you'll need to create a new application and deploy it.
+Coolify automatically adds labels that may still reference old settings after you make changes.

 On this page